 Following this programme, Northern Lights tourism to Tromsø has more than tripled in value.
 An analysis by the Norwegian Hospitality Association (NHO Reiseliv) estimates the turnover from the Northern Lights traffic was more than NOK 300 million in 2015.
 This target group generates a turnover in excess of NOK 2,400 per day, half of which goes to the purchase of activities.
 Around 25% of these tourists come from the United Kingdom, while Asia and Germany are also significant markets.

-Hotels: As of 2016, there are 20 hotels in Tromsø, offering a total of 2,263 rooms / 4,603 beds.
+Hotels: As of 2016, there are 20 hotels in Tromsø, offering a total of 2,263 rooms / 4,600 beds.
 The number of hotel beds in Tromsø has increased almost 100 per cent over the in the past 10 years.
-Half a million room nights were sold in 2015, which resulted in a total lodging turnover of NOK 413 million.
+More than half a million room nights were sold in 2016, which resulted in a total lodging turnover of NOK 455million.
 The occupancy rate has traditionally been very high compared to the national average, and is close to 70 per cent.
 Number of restaurants in Tromsø: approx. 40.

 Air traffic: Tromsø Airport, which is located just 3 km from downtown Tromsø, is an international airport.
 The largest aircraft landing here have a capacity of 260 passengers.
 There are plans to expand the airport, including better facilities for international traffic.
 This is crucial for the further development of the tourism industry in Tromsø.